JB Capital LLC Invests $25.72 Million in iShares S&P 100 ETF (NYSEARCA:OEF)

-JB Capital LLC acquired a new stake in shares of iShares S&P 100 ETF (NYSEARCA:OEF – Free Report) during the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
-The firm acquired 115,131 shares of the company’s stock, valued at approximately $25,719,000. iShares S&P 100 ETF makes up approximately 1.9% of JB Capital LLC’s investment portfolio, making the stock its 11th biggest holding.
-JB Capital LLC owned about 0.29% of iShares S&P 100 ETF as of its most recent filing with the Securities and Exchange Commission (SEC).
+JB Capital LLC acquired a new position in shares of iShares S&P 100 ETF (NYSEARCA:OEF – Free Report) during the 4th quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm acquired 115,131 shares of the company’s stock, valued at approximately $25,719,000. iShares S&P 100 ETF comprises about 1.9% of JB Capital LLC’s investment portfolio, making the stock its 11th biggest position.
+JB Capital LLC owned about 0.29% of iShares S&P 100 ETF as of its most recent SEC filing.

-Other institutional investors also recently added to or reduced their stakes in the company.
-Carnegie Capital Asset Management LLC raised its stake in shares of iShares S&P 100 ETF by 1.8% in the third quarter.
-Carnegie Capital Asset Management LLC now owns 30,010 shares of the company’s stock worth $6,021,000 after purchasing an additional 535 shares during the last quarter.
-Adviser Investments LLC grew its holdings in iShares S&P 100 ETF by 1.6% in the third quarter.
-Adviser Investments LLC now owns 8,259 shares of the company’s stock valued at $1,657,000 after purchasing an additional 133 shares during the period.
-Brookstone Capital Management boosted its stake in shares of iShares S&P 100 ETF by 6.0% in the fourth quarter.
-Brookstone Capital Management now owns 1,808 shares of the company’s stock worth $404,000 after acquiring an additional 102 shares during the last quarter.
-Morgan Stanley boosted its stake in iShares S&P 100 ETF by 1.4% during the third quarter.
-Morgan Stanley now owns 1,067,518 shares of the company’s stock worth $214,187,000 after buying an additional 14,774 shares during the last quarter.
-Finally, Cullen Frost Bankers Inc. boosted its stake in iShares S&P 100 ETF by 122.2% during the third quarter.
-Cullen Frost Bankers Inc. now owns 160 shares of the company’s stock worth $32,000 after buying an additional 88 shares during the last quarter.
+Several other hedge funds have also made changes to their positions in OEF.
+Choate Investment Advisors purchased a new position in iShares S&P 100 ETF in the third quarter valued at about $30,000.
+Cullen Frost Bankers Inc. increased its position in shares of iShares S&P 100 ETF by 122.2% during the third quarter.
+Cullen Frost Bankers Inc. now owns 160 shares of the company’s stock worth $32,000 after acquiring an additional 88 shares during the last quarter.
+Simplex Trading LLC acquired a new position in iShares S&P 100 ETF in the third quarter worth about $36,000.
+Orion Capital Management LLC acquired a new position in iShares S&P 100 ETF in the third quarter worth about $39,000.
+Finally, Larson Financial Group LLC boosted its stake in iShares S&P 100 ETF by 431.9% in the third quarter.
+Larson Financial Group LLC now owns 250 shares of the company’s stock valued at $50,000 after acquiring an additional 203 shares during the period.

 iShares S&P 100 ETF, formerly iShares S&P 100 Index Fund (the Fund), is an exchange-traded fund.
 The Fund seeks investment results that correspond generally to the price and yield performance of the S&P 100 Index (the Index).
 The Index measures the performance of the large-capitalization sector of the United States equity market and consists of blue chip stocks from diverse industries in the S&P 500 Index.